Shaidhms/se-python-challenge-shaid/README.md

-# 🦅 Social Eagle - 15 Days Python Challenge : Submitted by Shaid
+# 🦅 Social Eagle - 15 Days Python Challenge

 A comprehensive collection of Python coding challenges designed to enhance your programming skills over 15 days.